A Guide to Measuring the Effectiveness of Business Processes

 Tools used in business process management include process mapping software, workflow management systems, business process management software (BPMS) and performance management software.

-When choosing tools and technology, it’s important to consider factors such as ease of use, cost, and scalability.
+When choosing tools and technology, it’s essential to consider factors such as ease of use, cost, and scalability.

 Creating a Process Map to Track and Measure Progress: